What is Downsizing?

 Once you receive a layoff notice, you should check with your company’s HR department to see what benefits you might receive.
 You should also file for unemployment benefits as you start your job search.
 The federal government funds dislocated worker programs that provide job search and training support.

-How Do You Tell an Employer About a Downsizing Layoff?
+How Do You Tell an Employer About a Layoff?

 Include a clear statement somewhere in your application process (in your cover letter, application, or during your interview) that explains why you were displaced.
 For example, you might explain that your position was eliminated when the company outsourced an entire department.

-You also want to emphasize the quality of your performance while you were employed there.
-For example, you might mention in an interview the quality of your evaluations, or include in your application a recommendation from your former employer.
+You also want to emphasize the quality of your work while you were employed there.
+For example, you might mention in an interview your positive performance evaluations, or include in your application a recommendation from your former employer.

 Mentioning these things during the job application process will dispel any worries that you were fired due to issues with your performance.